A potpourri of results in the general theory of stochastic noises: Basic notions, setting, notation, preliminaries

 \item A standard measurable space is one that is endowed with the Borel $\sigma$-field of a complete separable metric.
 As such it is always Borel isomorphic (isomorphic as a measurable space) to one of $\mathbb{R}$, $\mathbb{N}$ or $[n]:=\{1,\ldots,n\}$ ($[0]=\emptyset$; $[n]_0:=[n]\cup \{0\}$) for some $n\in \mathbb{N}_0$ with their standard $\sigma$-fields \cite[Corollary~6.8.8]{bogachev}.
 Often useful is the Blackwell property \cite[Exercise~14.16]{kechris}: if $(A_n)_{n\in \mathbb{N}}$ is a sequence of Borel sets in a standard measurable space, then a Borel set is $\sigma(A_n:n\in \mathbb{N})$-measurable iff it is saturated for the equivalence relation $\sim$ given by $(x\sim y)$ $\Leftrightarrow$ ($\mathbbm{1}_{A_n}(x)=\mathbbm{1}_{A_n}(y)$ for all $n\in \mathbb{N}$).

 By a standard (Lebesgue–Rokhlin) measure space $(S,\Sigma,\mu)$ we will undertand one that results from the completion of a $\sigma$-finite measure on a standard measurable space, possibly adjoined with an extra arbitrary null set (and completed again).
 Any standard measure space is mod-$0$ isomorphic to an interval of $\mathbb{R}$ with Lebesgue measure, a countable family of point atoms, or a combination --- disjoint union --- of both \cite[Theorem~9.4.7]{bogachev} \cite[Theorem~1.4.6]{petersen1983ergodic}.
-Here, a mod-$0$ isomorphism between two measure spaces is a map which carries bimeasurably, measure-preservingly and bijectively a conegligible set onto a conegligible set; if only the last property holds we speak of a mod-$0$ bijection.
+Here, a mod-$0$ isomorphism between two measure spaces is a map which carries bimeasurably, measure-preservingly (i.e. pushes forward the measure on the first space to the measure on the second space) and bijectively a conegligible set onto a conegligible set; if only the last property holds we speak of a mod-$0$ bijection.

 A measurable and measure-preserving map between two standard measure spaces that is injective off a null set is automatically a mod-$0$ isomorphism \cite[p.~22, Section~2.5, Theorem on isomorphisms]{rohlin}.
 The product (completion implicit) of two standard measure spaces is a standard measure space \cite[Section~3.4]{rohlin}.
 The Blackwell property is translated as follows into the setting of a standard measure space: if $(A_n)_{n\in \mathbb{N}}$ is a sequence of measurable sets in a standard measure space, then a set is $\sigma(A_n:n\in \mathbb{N})$-measurable iff it differs by a null set from a measurable set that is saturated for the equivalence relation $\sim$ given by $(x\sim y)$ iff ($\mathbbm{1}_{A_n}(x)=\mathbbm{1}_{A_n}(y)$ for all $n\in \mathbb{N}$).